 In today’s financial services industry, firms continue to update their technology stacks, implement new platforms and become more efficient to narrow the competitive gap.
 But doing all of these things can put a strain on company resources, and requires expertise that just may not be available in-house.

-In this Oyster Stew podcast, Oyster Consulting experts Pete McAteer, Jeff Wilk, Cody Davis and Jeff Gearhart share their insights on when it makes sense to leverage a consulting firm to help with initiatives outside the regular scope of your day-to-day business (and some projects you may not have thought about), and what can make it a success.
+In this Oyster Stew podcast, Oyster Consulting experts Pete McAteer, Jeff Wilk, Cody Davis and Jeff Gearhart share their insights on when it makes sense to leverage a consulting firm to help with initiatives outside the regular scope of your day-to-day business (including some projects you may not have thought about), and what can make it a success.

 Transcript provided by TEMI